Loaded vegan nachos recipe

 - 2 tablespoons Vegan sour cream

 - Drain and rinse the jackfruit and chop it up, making sure to chop up the tougher core parts.
 If you have frozen jackfruit, make sure it's thawed first.20 oz can of young green jackfruit in brine - drained and rinsed

 - Heat 1 TBL of oil in a saute pan on medium heat.
-Add the onion and saute for 2 minutes or until golden brown.1 tbsp oil, 1 small onion – sliced
+Add the onion and saute for 2 minutes or until golden brown.1 tablespoon oil, 1 small onion

 - If it dries up too much, add a splash of water, if it's too soggy, take the lid off and cook the water out.